HongyuanJia8/cse15l-lab-reports/lab-report-5.md

     grep "Tests run" Xiafile.txt
 fi
 ```
 This command was skipped because it is in an if branch that doesn’t evaluate.
+Once if statement is true, it won't go to else statement.
+So this one was ignored